amitdas022/application-demo/FUNCTIONALITY.md

     -   Facilitating the OAuth 2.0 Authorization Code Flow (securely exchanging codes for tokens) with Okta CIC.

-    -   Interacting with the Okta Management API for administrative user operations (CRUD, group/role assignments) using an Okta API Token.
+    -   Interacting with the Okta Management API for administrative user operations (CRUD, group/role assignments).

 -   **Okta Customer Identity Cloud (CIC) (Identity Provider - IdP):** Serves as the central authority for user authentication, authorization, and a managed user database.
 It manages user identities, issues tokens (ID, Access, Refresh), and provides a robust API for user and group management.
 User roles are typically managed via Okta Groups.